mitre/im_sample_algorithm/docs/appendix_url_mapping.md

     * Detailed documentation is found in [this published paper](https://www.mitre.org/publications/technical-papers/derivation-of-a-point-mass-aircraft-model-used-for-fast-time).
     * An implementation of Appendix H is [also available](https://mitre.github.io/FMACM)

-These appendices have been written by (MITRE)(https://www.mitre.org) and are copyright of RTCA.
-In this git repo, and our [associated FIM MOPS Aircraft & Control Model](https://mitre.github.io/FMACM), are provided our software implementations of the algorithms and models.
-Below is a general mapping between each section of DO-361A Appendix C & H and our open source code.
+These appendices have been written by [MITRE](https://www.mitre.org) and are the copyright of RTCA.
+In this git repo, and our related [FIM MOPS Aircraft & Control Model](https://mitre.github.io/FMACM), are provided our software implementations of the algorithms and models.
+Below is a general mapping between each section of DO-361A Appendix C/H and our open source code.

 (If any mistakes are noticed in this mapping, please [open an issue](https://github.com/mitre/im_sample_algorithm/issues) to notify us of the mistake.)